 Who could forget the "Trapped in the Closet" episode where Parker and Stone not only managed to question Tom Cruise's sexuality and Scientology as a whole, but weaved in the R. Kelly controversy as well?
 The show almost got kicked off the air when it aired "201," an episode that depicted the prophet Mohammad in a form that eventually got censored.
 The controversy managed to anger the South Park creators, who wanted the image shown, and Muslims worldwide who were furious about a potential depiction.

-No matter how you feel about the show, South Park evokes strong opinions.
-Some thing these South Park episodes should be banned from television.
-Others love their controversial subject matter.
-No matter what side you're on, you're bound have feelings about these controversies one way or another.
+Despite how you may feel about the show, South Park evokes strong opinions.
+Some think these South Park episodes should be banned from television, while others love the take on controversial subject matter.
+There's no other series quite like it, but you can check out more shows like South Park.
 Vote up the most offensive South Park episodes on this list.

-Season 14: This had the depiction of Mohammad, which angered many Muslims
+Season 14: This was the episode that almost ended South Park.
+It featured a depiction of the prophet Mohammad, which angered many Muslims.

 Season 15: The title speaks for itself.
 The episode mocked the NAACP.

 - 5475 VOTES

 Season 17: The episode lampoons the high-profile George Zimmerman trial while mixing in themes from World War Z.

 - 6559 VOTES